exposit/katamoiran/_posts/2016-09-18-txt-to-event-chart.md

 Extremely brief research (I looked at the pdfs for a couple of seconds) and foggy grammar skills suggest that the Mythic pattern is "verb (or adjective) noun".
 Location Crafter (as near as I can tell) uses "verb noun" for actions and "adverb adjective" for descriptions.

 Verbs tend to be in the concrete, present tense ("coerce", "demand", "mend").
 Subjects can be any noun.
 Adverbs tend to end in "ly" but you'll probably need to convert some of the verbs manually to make up more than 50 or so suitable ones.
-And 100 elements seems pretty standard.
+And 100 elements seems pretty standard per list.

 #### Using Seed Parser

-If you have Python installed, it's pretty straightforward to use the seedparser.
-First, install nltk.
+If you have Python installed, it's pretty straightforward to use the seedparser. <strike>First, install nltk.
 Open a terminal and type:

 ~~~
  pip install nltk